 Dasgupta comments, "A professional in the psychological sciences may say that the vision was a reflection of [Yogananda's] own pained state of mind."

-It may also be that the scene where a devil appears in his hotel room, leaps on his chest until his heart stops, and next is shooed by the resurrected Yukteswar, is from those merry days in Bombay.
-That event is not included in the autobiography; it was published in the Self-Realization magazine in 1971 only.
-See an extract for yourself.
-Joy and the devil]
+It may be that the scene where a devil appears in his hotel room, leaps on his chest until his heart stops, and next is shooed by the resurrected Yukteswar, is from those merry days in Bombay.
+That event is not included in the autobiography, but was published in the Self-Realization magazine in 1971.
+Yogananda's temporary heart stop]

 Now, Dasgupta tells further that Yogananda

 was a man who lived in a world of imagination and spiritual feelings.
 He saw some things directly and some things with the eye of his feelings [!]
 Toward the end, he often did not perceive a difference between the two.
 (Psy 99)

 Toward the end . . . that was the years he authored his autobiography, assisted by SRF sisters and mothers.
 [Behind the scenes or facades]

 There is one more embarrassing testimony: In a court case about copyrights, SRF's later, long-time leader, Daya Mata

 herself signed a declaration, under oath, that Autobiography of a Yogi had not been written by Yogananda himself, but by a committee! [and, further, that] he had written Autobiography of a Yogi as a "work for hire."

 Yogananda's guru, Yukteswar, endorses sceptical investiations.
 Both he and Yogananda talk against blind belief in some places.
 Most of those who call themselves Christians without any miracles to show for them, do not actually live up to what marks the true Jesuans, apart from being circumcised.

 If four SRF gurus say that the universe is illusory, they all are unreal, and what can unreal ones deliver?